joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 But there was still a huge problem.
 I couldn't possibly imagine doing this work incrementally in the context of the existing languages and runtimes.
-I wasn't looking for a warm-and-cozy approximation of safety, but rather something where, if your program compiled, you could know it was free of race conditions.
+I wasn't looking for a warm-and-cozy approximation of safety, but rather something where, if your program compiled, you could know it was free of data races.
 It needed to be bulletproof.

 Well, actually, I tried.
 I prototyped a variant of the system using C# custom attributes and static analysis, but quickly concluded that the problems ran deep in the language and had to be integrated into the type system for any of